suborbital/reactr/README.md

 	return fmt.Sprintf("finished %s", job.String()), nil
 }

+// OnStart is called when Hive starts up a worker to handle jobs,
+// and allows the Runnable to set itself up before receiving jobs func (g generic) OnStart() error {
+	return nil
+}
 ```
 A `Runnable` is something that can take care of a job, all it needs to do is conform to the `Runnable` interface as you see above.